Victoralm/almsFO4Fallrim/README.md

 ```
 Obviously the ```<SteamLibraryLocation>``` must be changed to your actualy Steam Library location on your system.

-The script checks if you already alterated the necessary paths.
+The script checks if you already changed the necessary paths.

 #### Access from anywhere